Trump committed fraud in NY, judge finds

 Donald Trump "repeatedly" misrepresented his wealth - by up to $3.6bn (£3bn) - to banks and insurers, a New York judge has ruled.

-The decision resolves a key claim made by New York's attorney general in her civil lawsuit against the former president, due to begin next Monday
+The decision resolves a key claim made by New York's attorney general in her civil lawsuit against the former president.

+"The documents here clearly contain fraudulent valuations that defendants used in business," the judge wrote.

+A trial to resolve the claims in the suit is scheduled to begin on Monday.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.